wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-recipient-resources/includes/manage-mailboxes.md

 This example creates a room mailbox with the following configuration:

 - The name of the mailbox is *ConfRoom1*; this name is used in the room's email address.
-- The display name in the EAC and the address book will be *Conference Room 1*.
+- The display name in the Exchange admin center and the address book will be *Conference Room 1*.
 - The mailbox is a **room** mailbox (specified using the **Room** switch.)

 ```PowerShell